GlobalDataBarometer/handbook/docs/index.md

 *  **Identify bright spots and recognise different systems of government.** In particular, we have sought to increase the sensitivity of indicators to federal systems, and to cases where good practice may exist at an agency or sub-national level, even if the practice is not yet widespread.
 We have also sought to avoid cultural or high-income country biases in the design of indicators through look for examples and evidence from a wide range of settings.
 However, during this consultation phase we particularly welcome feedback to ensure indicators are framed to provide fair assessment across all country contexts.
 *   **Generate actionable data.** For a number of themes, we have worked with partners to understand how they might use primary data from the Global Data Barometer, and to ensure data points can support improved government practice.

+The [indicators page](indicators/) contains a full list of candidate primary survey indicators for inclusion in the 2021 Pilot edition of the Barometer.
+Following this feedback stage, we may edit, update or remove specific indicators from the pilot.
 ## Theme Selection

 On the [themes](themes/) page you can find a list of the different modules that our expert survey researchers will be asked to provide data on.
 These modules collect together related indicators that we anticipate researchers will address together.
 Modules vary in scale, although the influence of thematic modules on the overall Barometer score will be balanced through weighted aggregation.